RECORD: Darwin, C. R. 12.1835. 'Coral Islands' essay. CUL-DAR41.1-12. Edited by John van Wyhe (Darwin Online, http://darwin-online.org.uk/)

 1835 Coral Is.
 21

-reach of high water. — yet this Island appears to have retained its proper figure.
-If however such movements were continued, no doubt an Isd of our fourth class would be produced. — Now it is remarkable, that out of the few instances of this Class given by Capt.
-Beechey, two of these Islands are surrounded by reefs of growing Coral, but these are attached to the shore, not being separated by channels or lakes of water.
-I allude to
+reach of high water.— yet this island appears to have retained its proper figure.
+If however such movements were continued, no doubt an Isd of our fourth class would be produced.— Now it is remarkable, that out of the few instances of this class given by Capt.
+Beechey, two of these islands are surrounded by reefs of growing coral, & [illeg] but these are attached to the shore, & are not being separated by channels or lakes of water.
+I (a) allude to Henderson Id described by Capt Beechey himself & Wateo by Cook.*

-(b) of Coral) we should expect to find either or both Lagoon Isds & the encircling reefs. — The archipelago of the Society I.s (which are encircled) & that of the Low Is.d occur in the same part of the ocean. — The Friendly Isd in a like manner are divided into the same two sorts of groups. — As decisive evidence of depressions of
+On the opposite supposition of a general progressive subsidence in any part of the world (of course I include only those favourable to the growth of coral) we should expect to find either or both Lagoon Isds & the encircling reefs.— The archipelago (b) of the Society I.s (which are encircled) & that of the Low Is.d occur in the same part of the ocean.— The Friendly Isd in a like manner are divided into the same two sorts of groups.— As decisive evidence of depressions of

 [21a]

-(a) V. Byron for structure of Malden Is.d
+(a) V. Byron for structure of Malden Is.d—*

 (b) V. Chart of the Barrier of Eastern Australia, are there in that district any lagoon Is.ds?—